-Figure 23: 2011-31 rail demand and capacity forecast (Public Transport Network Background Paper 2018).
+Figure 25: 2011-31 rail demand and capacity forecast (Public Transport Network Background Paper 2018).

-8.3 Support a review and redesign of tram and bus routes
+8.3 Support a review and redesign of tram and bus routes to increase capacity and efficiency

-The on-road public transport routes in the central city could be redesigned to move more people, connect more places and increase efficiency for all modes.
+The on-road public transport routes in the municipality and particularly the central city could be redesigned to move more people, connect more places and increase efficiency for all modes.